amritokun/Amiwatch/privacy_policy.md

 - [Discord Privacy Policy Link](https://discord.com/privacy)

 ### Comments System
-Our in-house comments API uses your AniList authentication token for verification purposes when you initially open Dantotsu.
+Our in-house comments API uses your AniList authentication token for verification purposes when you initially open Amiwatch.
 While this token is used for authentication, it is never stored on our servers.
 We only store:
 - Your AniList ID (for authentication)
 - Profile picture URL
 - Comments you post